wyeworks/blog/source/_posts/2015-12-07-wye-tech-news-1.markdown

 ---

-This new weekly blog issue containing a list of interesting articles and news related to Ruby, Rails, JavaScript and web development in general that we found during the week.
+This new weekly blog issue containing a list of interesting articles and news related to Ruby, Rails, JavaScript and web development related stuff in general that we found during the week.

 If our readers find it interesting and useful, we will continue delivering them on a weekly basis.
 So please tell us your thoughts if